Will Airborne Wind Power Finally Fly in 2021?

 This is within the $26 to $54 range for onshore wind in Lazard’s latest LCOE analysis, released last October, and comfortably below the $86 per megawatt-hour level for offshore turbines.

-Makani’s failure casts doubt over the viability of airborne wind
+Makani’s failure casts a pall over the viability of airborne wind

 About two dozen companies and as many academic teams have worked on various approaches to airborne wind over the years, with Makani long seen as the leader in the field after it was adopted by Google’s parent company.

 But Alphabet dropped Makani in February last year, fueling speculation over the viability of airborne wind in general.
-Makani had spent 13 years trying to develop a viable energy kite and for five of those years was able to draw on the resources of one of the world’s largest companies.
+Makani had spent 13 years trying to develop a viable energy kite, and for five of those years, it was able to draw on the resources of one of the world’s largest companies.

-In February 2019, Makani had partnered with another corporate colossus, Shell, to investigate using energy kites in offshore environments.
-When Alphabet severed ties Makani a year later, it looked as though Shell might continue to develop the technology.
+In February 2019, Makani partnered with another corporate colossus, Shell, to investigate using energy kites in offshore environments.
+When Alphabet severed ties with Makani a year later, it looked as though Shell might continue to develop the technology.

-But the petrochemical giant, perhaps affected by the impact of the 2020 oil pricing war and coronavirus pandemic on its core business, abandoned Makani too.
-The kite developer closed for good in September.
-(GTM approached Shell for comment but the company declined as it is in a pre-results closed period.)
+But the petrochemical giant, perhaps affected by the impacts of the 2020 oil pricing war and coronavirus pandemic on its core business, also ultimately abandoned Makani.
+The kite developer shut down permanently in September.
+(GTM approached Shell for comment, but the company declined as it is in a pre-results closed period.)

 Was Makani trying to achieve too much, too soon?

-Before shuttering, the formerly secretive Makani made all its airborne wind know-how available online.
+Before shuttering, the long-secretive Makani made all its airborne wind know-how available online.
 The documentation includes a 1,180-page, three-volume technical report covering everything from flight test results to bird and bat conservation plans.

-The report reveals that even after more than a decade of development the team at Makani was still grappling with unresolved problems.
+The report reveals that even after more than a decade of development, the team at Makani was still grappling with unresolved problems.

-For example, wrote senior systems engineer Nicholas Tucker, “Much of the focus in AWT [airborne wind turbine] literature and HAWT [horizontal-axis wind turbine] design has been on making as much power as possible.”

 Simpler designs will need to prove their worth

-There is no argument that at the end of its days Makani was trying to achieve a highly complex engineering feat.
+It is indisputable that at the end of its run Makani was trying to achieve a highly complex engineering feat.

-In his forward to the technical report, the company’s erstwhile CEO Fort Felker said: “Challenges of scale, both in terms of development time and cost and in terms of the deployments needed to make a difference, led Makani to make bold decisions.

-“We increased the power capacity and size of the kites in huge steps, we rapidly pushed into difficult operational environments, and we took on new challenges without waiting for all the answers to our prior challenges.”
+In a forward to the technical report, then-CEO Fort Felker said: “Challenges of scale, both in terms of development time and cost and in terms of the deployments needed to make a difference, led Makani to make bold decisions.
+We increased the power capacity and size of the kites in huge steps, we rapidly pushed into difficult operational environments, and we took on new challenges without waiting for all the answers to our prior challenges.”

 This has led observers to question whether simpler designs, such as those being pursued by SkySails, Kitepower and others, might stand a better chance of success.